Abdagon/health-ssi-2/README.md

 * Front end (app, desktop) and business logic based on multiplatform environment [Rect Native](https://reactnative.dev)
 * Wallet - [esatus](https://esatus.com/en/digital-identity/), [Lissy](https://www.lissi.id/for-users), ... (during next stage); preferably with APIs for credential manipulation from app

-In case you are interested in the code, check out our [development repository](https://github.com/deak-ai/healthwallet).

 ## Open Source

 The prototype is about to be published open source.
-Check out the GitHub «[HealthWallet](https://github.com/deak-ai/healthwallet-ips)» repository.
-Stay tuned for more to come.
+In case you are interested in the code, check out our [development repository](https://github.com/deak-ai/healthwallet-ips).
+Stay tuned for more to come - visit us from time to time.

 # Contributors